 One popular reason to learn Spanish fast is for an impending trip.
 If you know you’re going to an exotic locale soon, chances are you’ll want to improve your language knowledge.
 At the very least, you’ll need to learn the basics to ensure you always get your free bar of soap and extra towels.

-But if you’re not traveling, you still might want to learn Spanish quickly in order to get immediate results that’ll motivate you to learn in more depth.
+If you’re not traveling, you still might want to learn Spanish quickly in order to get immediate results that’ll motivate you to learn in more depth.
 There’s no doubt about it: immediate results feel good.
 If you learn some Spanish very quickly, it just might kickstart your journey to fluency.

-Finally, you might want to learn Spanish quickly in order to communicate with native speakers soon.
+Finally, you might want to learn Spanish quickly in order to communicate with native speakers.
 For instance, if you have friends, colleagues or in-laws that speak Spanish, you might want and/or need to communicate with them sooner rather than later.
 There’s no time like the present to finally connect with Spanish speakers in their native tongue!

 1. Immerse Yourself